-- Expand the Project Discovery career exploration and assessment program to serve EL students.
+Expand the Project Discovery career exploration and assessment program to serve EL students.
 Provide CTE program and career information to students and their parents at postprogram staff meetings.
-Students and their families often use assessment results and recommendations to determine future CTE course choices. - Include representatives from agencies that represent special population students to serve on the Career Expo planning committee.
-This will assure we actively recruit special population students to the event and better meet the needs of all students.
+Students and their families often use assessment results and recommendations to determine future CTE course choices

-Evaluate our web-based and printed CTE promotional materials to determine whether they can be provided in alternative language formats.

-Provide professional development to school staff on how to more effectively recruit special populations for CTE classes.

-Expand the Major Madness event to provide career and education planning information to more students in FY23 and FY24.

-- Develop a special populations video campaign that highlights staff, faculty, and students participating in CTE. • Develop a strategic enrollment management plan for the college that addresses goals, strategies, and tactics to address closing the equity gap and increasing service to non-traditional - aged students.
-Continue to engage staff and faculty that have not participated in Appreciative Advising to change the culture at the college and implement the ideas of the model at all levels . - Expand training and services of Salesforce to better streamline prospects and current students, better understand and align prospect, recruitment, participation, and retention practices.
+- Include representatives from agencies that represent special population students to serve on the Career Expo planning committee.
+This will assure we actively recruit special population students to the event and better meet the needs of all students. - Evaluate our web-based and printed CTE promotional materials to determine whether they can be provided in alternative language formats. - Provide professional development to school staff on how to more effectively recruit special populations for CTE classes. - Expand the Major Madness event to provide career and education planning information to more students in FY23 and FY24. - Develop a special populations video campaign that highlights staff, faculty, and students participating in CTE. - Develop a strategic enrollment management plan for the college that addresses goals, strategies, and tactics to address closing the equity gap and increasing service to non-traditional - Continue to engage staff and faculty that have not participated in Appreciative Advising to change the culture at the college and implement the ideas of the model at all levels.
+Expand training and services of EBA our new post-secondary SSRM system to better streamline prospects and current students, better understand and align prospect, recruitment, participation, and retention practices.

-Two documents- "Secondary Local Request for Funds" and "Secondary Expenditure Information Form" are used to help guide funding decisions and lay out the funding process.
+Two documents- "Secondary Expenditure Request Summary" and "Secondary Expenditure Information Form" are used to help guide funding decisions and lay out the funding process.
 They have been attached as additional documentation.

-Check which use(s) of funds in section 135 of Perkins V are supported under this narrative
+Check which use(s) of funds in section 135 of Perkins V are supported under this narrative.

-X 1.
+- 🗵 1.
 Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities.

-2. Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals

-S. Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations.

-4. Support integration of academic skills into CTE programs and programs of study.
-5. Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators.
-S 6.
+2. Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or - 3.
+Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations. - 5.
+Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators. - 👿 6.
 Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report.